invisiblek/udevrules/README.md

 # Simple Android UDEV Rules

-These are handy for Linux installs to give users priveledges to use adb.
+These are handy for Linux installs to give users privledges to use adb.
 It's nice to not have to run adb as root (using sudo) all the time.